SamanthaKraft/Hackathon_2025/README.md

 ## Acknowledgements
 - Dash by Plotly: https://dash.plotly.com/
 - Bootstrap Components: https://dash-bootstrap-components.opensource.faculty.ai/
-- Dataset: [NFL Stats 1999-2022](https://www.kaggle.com/datasets/philiphyde1/nfl-stats-1999-2022/code) by Funk Monarch on [Kaggle](https://www.kaggle.com/)

 ## License
 This project is for personal portfolio use and is not intended for commercial distribution.
 Feel free to explore and learn from the code, but please contact me if you wish to use it for other purposes.

-## Contributions
-This project is part of my personal portfolio, and while I'm not actively seeking contributions, I welcome any feedback or suggestions.
-If you have ideas for improvements or encounter any issues, feel free to reach out to me.
-Your insights are greatly appreciated!